Indigenous people find voice in Chile’s constitution rewrite

 Chile’s current constitution does not recognize the nation’s Indigenous groups, but their representation at the table where the country’s charter will be rewritten may signal hope for a new model of governance across Latin America.

 Now, she’s hoping to strengthen those traditions – and have a say in how the Chilean government governs not only her ancestral territories, but also the future of the entire country.
-Over the weekend, Ms. Lopez was elected to represent her Kawésqar Indigenous community in Chile’s historic process to rewrite its constitution.
+Over the weekend, Ms. Vargas was elected to represent her Kawésqar Indigenous community in Chile’s historic process to rewrite its constitution.
 She’s one of 17 Indigenous representatives in the 155-person-strong assembly that will convene to write a new constitution from scratch over the next nine months.
 These representatives, who make up part of the nearly 13% of Chileans who identify as Indigenous, are going from no recognition under the current constitution to getting a seat at the table to draft the new governing document.

 Chile’s current charter, written and passed in the midst of the Pinochet dictatorship, is one of the only constitutions in Latin America that doesn’t acknowledge Indigenous people.
 Calls for a new constitution emerged after Chile was rocked by anti-government protests in October 2019, sparked by rising costs of living and widespread inequality.
 The May 16 election results were historic in the makeup of the Chileans who will draft the new fundamental principles that will guide the government: 77 women, 17 Indigenous people, and six constituents who identify as LGBTQ.
 Some activists hail this diversity in representation as a democratic victory.

-Note: Editor's note: A previous version of the story misstated Margarita Virginia Vargas Lopez's last name.